 We believe in giving back to the communities that host our development projects and operational facilities.
 We contribute to local causes through sponsorships and donations throughout all project phases, and we implement Community Benefit Programs at operational Facilities.

 In addition, Pattern Energy has a corporate program that focuses on strengthening communities.
 Our “Pattern Helps” program creates opportunities for company-wide community engagement actions like organized volunteer efforts that provide aid to communities surrounding our facilities and corporate offices.
 We also encourage employees to give back to their own communities and to causes that are important to them.

-Chief Wayne McQuabbie describes how the Henvey Inlet Wind Facility will transform their First Nation and bring their small progressive community upwards of $15 million a year.
+Chief Wayne McQuabbie describes how the Henvey Inlet Wind facility will transform their First Nation and bring their community revenue they can reinvest to make Henvey Inlet First Nation stronger.